-APPROVED AND ADOPTED by the City Commission of the City of McPherson, Kansas on .
+APPROVED AND ADOPTED by the City Commission of the City of McPherson, Kansas on April 12, 2021

-Thomas A. Brown, Mayor
+Thomas A. Brown Thomas A. Brown, Mayor

-Tamra Seely, City Clerk
+Tamra K. Seely Tamra Seely, City Clerk

-(Approved by Ordinance No. by the Governing Body of the City of McPherson, Kansas on , officially published in The McPherson Sentinel on and effective on .)
+(Approved by Ordinance No. 3353 by the Governing Body of the City of McPherson, Kansas on April 12th, 2021, officially published in City publication of record on and effective on .)